 As a general rule, 600mm per adult allows for a comfortable sitting space

-brought in when required.
+elsewhere and brought in when required.

 The following guide is what we consider to be the sizes relative to the